FluxML/Flux.jl/docs/src/getting_started/linear_regression.md

 Dense(1 => 1)       # 2 parameters
 ```

-A [`Dense(1 => 1)`](@ref Dense) layer denotes a layer of one neuron with one output and one input.
+A [`Dense(1 => 1)`](@ref Dense) layer denotes a layer of one neuron with one input (one feature) and one output.
 This layer is exactly same as the mathematical model defined by us above!
 Under the hood, `Flux` too calculates the output using the same expression!
 But, we don't have to initialize the parameters ourselves this time, instead `Flux` does it for us.

 ```jldoctest linear_regression_simple; filter = r"[+-]?([0-9]*[.])?[0-9]+"
 julia> flux_model.weight, flux_model.bias
 (Float32[1.0764818], Float32[0.0])
 ```

-Now we can check if our model is acting right -
+Now we can check if our model is acting right.
+We can pass the complete data in one go, with each `x` having exactly one feature (one input) -

 ```jldoctest linear_regression_simple; filter = r"[+-]?([0-9]*[.])?[0-9]+"
 julia> flux_model(x) |> size